 Recruitment process - Our commitment to diversity drives continuous efforts to ensure we attract the most diverse talent, removing barriers to inclusion and the impact of bias and using positive action where possible.
 Selection decisions are merit based, ensuring that we identify the person who is the best fit for the role, and that they have the right skills, knowledge and behaviours to do the job and help us achieve our purpose.
 We do this by using a variety of structured interviews and work sample tests for recruitment and internal promotions, based around technical competencies, our values and behaviours and the work that the individual will be doing.
 Working in this way means we are more likely to eliminate bias from recruitment decisions by asking the same questions to all candidates in a predetermined format and assessing the responses using standardised criteria.
 Our recruitment panels have more than one gender, and our hiring decisions are those of the panel, not just one hiring manager.
-We are continuing to look at taking a positive approach to diversity and ways to eliminate potential gender bias in recruitment decisions including piloting a de-biased recruitment tool and additional training for hiring managers and panellists.
+We are continuing to look at taking a positive approach to diversity and ways to eliminate potential gender bias in recruitment decisions including implementing improvements as a result of our pilot of a a de-biased recruitment tool and additional training for hiring managers and panellists.
+Our recently refreshed Talent Acquisition Policy and Guidelines has a greater emphasis on inclusive recruitment practices and building and maintaining diverse talent pipelines.